msaadah/Data-Analysis-Notebook/README.md

 ## 2. Gathering Basic Info

 After reading through the dataset and getting a table of values, we want to get a basic understanding of what the data is presenting.
 The following commands give a general idea as to what information is being extracted.

-        .info() : number of non-null values in column + datatype .describe() : count, mean, std, 25/50/75th percentiles, min and max values .isnull().sum() : total number of non-null values .dtypes() : datatype (category, float64, string, object) .nunique() : number of non-unique values in series .plot() : plot of all data values in dataframe .value_counts() : lists out all of the categories and how many values are in each
+.info() : number of non-null values in column + datatype

+.describe() : count, mean, std, 25/50/75th percentiles, min and max values

+.isnull().sum() : total number of non-null values

+.dtypes() : datatype (category, float64, string, object)

+.nunique() : number of non-unique values in series

+.plot() : plot of all data values in dataframe

+.value_counts() : lists out all of the categories and how many values are in each

 ## 3. Cleaning data into readable format

-After importing datavalues, you may need to adjust or remove the data for certain functions to be applied.
+After importing data values, you may need to adjust or remove the data for certain functions to be applied.

 HeartDiseaseSet1CSV : data was already clean